-Here, $V_r$ is the synaptic reversal potential set to $20 mV$ \cite{popovych2013self}, $s_i$ is the post-synaptic potential, $\epsilon_{ij}$ represents the synaptic coupling strength between the $j^{th}$ presynaptic neuron and the $i^{th}$ postsynaptic neuron, and $\omega$ is the number of presynaptic connections.
-The remaining parameter, $I_{inj}$, determines whether or not action potentials occur \cite{luccioli2006dynamical}.
-For small values of $I_{inj}, (I_{inj} < 6.27 \mu A/cm^2)$, the deterministic Hodgkin-Huxley model resides in a silent regime in that action potentials are not generated.
-When the injected current is greater than $9.78 \mu A/cm^2$, the deterministic Hodgkin-Huxley model enters the repetitive firing regime.
+Here, $V_r$ is the synaptic reversal potential set to $20 mV$~\cite{popovych2013self}, $s_i$ is the post-synaptic potential of neuron $i$, $\epsilon_{ij}$ represents the synaptic coupling strength between the $j^{th}$ presynaptic neuron and the $i^{th}$ postsynaptic neuron, and $\Omega$ is the average number of connections at each synapse, which we take to be $1$.
+The remaining parameter, $I_{inj}$, determines whether or not action potentials occur~\cite{luccioli2006dynamical}.
+For small values of $I_{inj}, I_{inj} < 6.27 \mu A/cm^2$, the deterministic Hodgkin-Huxley model resides in a silent regime in that action potentials are not generated.
+When the injected current is greater than $9.78 \mu A/cm^2$, the deterministic Hodgkin-Huxley model enters the repetitive firing regime, that is, action potentials are generated.
 Between these values, known as the excitable region, the model shows bistability between silence and repetitive firing.

-In this paper, we are interested in how channel noise affects the synchronicity of neuron spiking at different firing rates.
-In order to quantitatively study neural synchronicity, we use the order parameter $R$ defined as:
+In this paper we are interested in how channel noise affects the synchronicity of neuron spiking at different firing rates.
+In order to quantitatively study neural synchronicity, we use the order parameter $R$ defined as